We practice what we preach

 Argon2SlowBuilt-int, m, p paramst=3, m=64MB, p=1YES (newest)

-In practise, hashing is used for more than just storage of passwords.
-Each unique usecase for hashing require different properties that benefit that usecase.
+In practice, hashing is used for more than just storage of passwords.
+Each unique use case for hashing require different properties that benefit that use case.

 ⚠️ MD5 and SHA1